astrochr/Spark-Showcase/Readme.md

 Quality Filtering as Immune Response
 Developing the immune system framework into practical design guidance for memory-augmented AI systems.
 Exploring optimal threshold values, multi-factor scoring approaches, and adaptive immune responses.

-⚡ The Creed

 Together we'll make sure what comes out isn't just code, it's art.

-Spark Industries isn't a company – it's an idea: that passion projects can evolve into living systems when curiosity is given structure.
-It's also a statement:
-that meaningful AI safety research doesn't require institutional resources.
-That novel frameworks can emerge from hobbyist labs.
-That empirical data from production systems matters.
-Built locally, shared globally, and still learning every day.